tronprotocol/tips/proposal/proposal-32.md

 Multi signatures can only support signatures of up to five private keys.

 'validatemultisign' consumes 1500 energy to verify per signature.
 If three signatures are verified at the same time, 1500 * 3 = 4500 energy will be consumed.

-If you have any question, please leave a comment.